Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 The category types are:

-* **Global**: Either legacy categories that were created using the Unified Catalog category management system, or are categories created while creating products.
+* **Global**: Either legacy categories that were created using the Unified Catalog category management system, or categories added while creating products.
 They can be used with either asset or products.
 * **Product specific**: Categories that can only be assigned to a product.

 The product specific categories have two types of visibility:

-* Private: For filtering the Product Foundry catalog only.
+* Private: Visible in the Product Foundry only.
-* Public: For filtering the Product Foundry catalog and the Marketplace product.
+* Public: Visible in both the Product Foundry and the Marketplace.

 A public category can be set to **Featured** by providers to highlight and advertise the category and the associated products on the Marketplace home page.
 In this case, a category image is required and provides greater visibility.
 The maximum number of featured categories is **five**.